ptrkrlsrd/traverser/README.md

 ## What is Acache?

 Acache is a tool used for storing responses from endpoints locally, and then serving them from your own computer.
-This is useful when you want to work on your solutions without access to a certain API.
+This is useful when you want to work on your solutions without access to a certain API when you're for example offline.

 ## Usage
 ```